ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 the DNS lookup to terminate in failure.
 However, this approach does not work with DNSSEC.
-In scenarios without DNSSEC, an end user does not know why a domain name cannot be reached and may repeatedly try to reach that domain name but with no success.
-Frustrated, the end user may use insecure connections to reach the domain, potentially compromising both security and privacy.
+In scenarios without DNSSEC, an end user does not know why a domain name cannot be reached and may repeatedly try to reach that domain name but without success.
+Frustrated, an end user may use insecure connections to reach the domain, potentially compromising both security and privacy.

 3. The extended error codes Blocked and Filtered defined in